dmulyalin/salt-nornir/test/readme.md

 Test environment has these dependencies:

-- Machine with minimum of 1 CPU and 2 GByte of RAM
+- Machine with minimum of 1 CPU, 2 GByte of RAM - the more the better - and Internet access
 - Docker Compatible Operating System to host docker containers
 - [Docker](https://docs.docker.com/engine/install/) - to run containers
 - [Docker-Compose](https://docs.docker.com/compose/install/) - to start the environment